ashlynmo/Interactive-World-Map/README.md

 This project is an Angular web application that displays an interactive SVG world map and shows real-time country data from the World Bank API.
 The map highlights countries on hover and displays key information in a side panel when selected.

-This project fulfills the requirements for the JavaScript Programming - D280 assessment.

 ## Features

 **Interactive SVG Map:** Highlights countries on hover.